wbertore/WbertoreCDK/README.md

 # WbertoreCDK
-Infrastructure as Code package with self-mutating pipeline and production resources for various personal projects deployed to personal aws account.
+Infrastructure as code project for infrastructure in personal aws account